peace-shillong/Hebrew-Interlinear-Old-Testament-Android/README.md

 # Hebrew-Interlinear-Old-Testament-Android
 This is an updated Version of the HIOT Project: by @stefankmitph find it here https://github.com/stefankmitph/hiot

-### Updated build files
+### Updated build files as on 04/11/2019
-Folowing updates for project to work with Android 3.0.1 minSdkVersion 16 compileSdkVersion 26 buildToolsVersion "26.0.2"
+Folowing updates for project to work with Android 3.4.2 minSdkVersion 16 compileSdkVersion 28 buildToolsVersion "28.0.3"

-gradle version 3.0.1
+gradle version 3.4.2

-gradle-wrapper properties : 4.1
+gradle-wrapper properties : 5.1.1